 The Compensation Committee periodically reviews various data sources to understand the competitive pay environment.
 One such data source is a custom peer group of publicly traded companies.
-In 2019, the Compensation Committee determined that the development of a peer group and the related competitive market analysis would occur every other year, as follows:
+The Compensation Committee determined that the development of a peer group and the related competitive market analysis would occur every other year and for 2022 and 2023 the applicable analysis was conducted in June 2021:

-Peer Group Development and Pay Study Conducted During: Informs NEO Pay Decisions with Respect to the Following Years: Process and Outcome Disclosed in the Following Years:
+Peer Group Development and Pay Study Conducted during Informs NEO Pay Decisions with Respect to the Following Years Process and Outcome Disclosed in the Following Years 2021 2022 and 2023 2023 and 2024

-2019 2020 and 2021 2021 and 2022

-2021 2022 and 2023 2023 and 2024